 - 4.1 Actuarial Communication-When issuing an actuarial communication subject to this standard, the actuary should refer to ASOP Nos.
 23 and 41, Actuarial Communications.
-In addition, the actuary should disclose the following, as applicable, in an actuarial communication: - a. the intended purpose(s) or use(s) of the trending procedure, including adjustments that the actuary considered appropriate in order to produce a single work product for multiple purposes or uses, if any, as described in section 3.1; - b. significant adjustments to the data or assumptions in the trend procedure, that may have a material impact on the result or conclusions of the actuary's overall analysis; - c. the disclosure in ASOP No. 41, Actuarial Communications, section 4.2, if any material assumption or method was prescribed by applicable law (statutes, regulations, and other legally binding authority); - d. the disclosure in ASOP No. 41, section 4.3, if the actuary states reliance on other sources and thereby disclaims responsibility for any material assumption or method selected by a party other than the actuary; and - e. the disclosure in ASOP No. 41, section 4.4, if, in the actuary's professional judgment, the actuary has otherwise deviated materially from the guidance of this ASOP. - 4.2 Additional Disclosures-In certain cases, consistent with the intended purpose or use, the actuary may need to make the following disclosures in addition to those in section 4.1: - a.
+In addition, the actuary should disclose the following, as applicable, in an actuarial communication: - a. the intended purpose(s) or use(s) of the trending procedure, including adjustments that the actuary considered appropriate in order to produce a single work product for multiple purposes or uses, if any, as described in section 3.1; and - b. significant adjustments to the data or assumptions in the trend procedure, that may have a material impact on the result or conclusions of the actuary's overall analysis. - 4.2 Additional Disclosures-In certain cases, consistent with the intended purpose or use, the actuary may need to make the following disclosures in addition to those in section 4.1: - a.
 When the actuary specifies a range of trend estimates, the actuary should disclose the basis of the range provided. - b.
-The actuary should disclose changes to assumptions, procedures, methods or models that the actuary believes might materially affect the actuary's results or conclusions as compared to those used in a prior analysis, if any, performed for the same purpose.
+The actuary should disclose changes to assumptions, procedures, methods or models that the actuary believes might materially affect the actuary's results or conclusions as compared to those used in a prior analysis, if any, performed for the same purpose. - 4.3 Deviation-If the actuary departs from the guidance set forth in this standard, the actuary should include the following where applicable: - 4.3.1 the disclosure in ASOP No. 41, section 4.2, if any material assumption or method was prescribed by applicable law (statutes, regulations, and other legally binding authority); - 4.3.2 the disclosure in ASOP No. 41, section 4.3.1, if any material assumption or method was selected under applicable law by a party other than the actuary, and the actuary disclaims responsibility for the assumption or method;